orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - All variations of the license must be documented in the LICENSE variable.
-  - If it appears to be a license incompatibility, document the name of the license and at least one path to the license file or the path to the source/header file relative to S, WORKDIR, or homedir.
+  - If it appears to be a license incompatibility, document the name of the license and at least one path to the license file or the path to the source/header file relative to S, WORKDIR, or HOME.
     - If possible, try to unvendor or modify the build files to prevent license incompatibility.